-You may serve the Snark with greens, but Lewis Carroll needed a clear mind for his writings.
-Drugs like laudanum would not have been helpful then.
+Lewis Carroll needed a clear mind for whatever he wrote.
+Drugs like laudanum would not have been helpful during writing.

 The drug link is a homespun thing.
 You’ll find it on a host of random forums.